WMSpark/mergescript/README.md

 >  Example: en.json, hi.json

 #### appjs=false
+> Enable this flag to concat implementation app.js changes.

 #### appjslineno=285
+> Specify the line number from appjs that we want to concat from implementation app.js.

 #### profiles
 > Add the property files here to persist implementation props.